anxolerd/dvpwa/README.rst

 ===========

 DVPWA was inspired by famous `dvwa`_ project and `bobby-tables xkcd comics`_.
-The purpose of this project is to implement real-world like dapplication in Python with as many vulnerabilities as possible while having a good design and intentions.
+The purpose of this project is to implement real-world like dapplication din Python with as many vulnerabilities as possible while having a good design and intentions.